 The first is to use a homemade wood kiln to speed up the process and achieve a 100% sealed piece of wood.
 This method is well known to provide users with a significantly faster way of drying wood.
 Usually, taking about eight months to a year to dry will only take two to three days.

 The second option that you can consider is to let it dry naturally.
 This option is not highly recommended because many people will notice excessive shrinking due to the lack of chemical preservatives used in this process.

-It is, therefore, best that you make sure that none of the wood you have is drying naturally; otherwise, it is easily exposed to termites.
-This exposure can lead to holes and gaping deficiencies in the structural integrity of the wood that you use.
+Therefore, it is best to make sure that none of the wood you have is drying naturally; otherwise, it is easily exposed to termites.
+This exposure can lead to holes and gaps in the structural integrity of the wood you use.

 How to dry pressure treated wood with a kiln

 This is a highly durable option for people who want to use wood to beat all the weather elements.
 This method works hard to ensure that there is quite a significant reduction in the shrinking and warping factors that often make their way into the drying process.

 Drying wood in this fashion will allow you to stain and seal it once it is whollyy done quickly.
 It is, therefore, prevalent amongst people who want to begin wood carving.
 This is because the wood becomes extremely easy to cut.